Ukraine’s Zelenskyy blasts Russian ‘genocide’ before Canadian parliament

 Zelenskyy’s fiery speech, delivered in English, marks his latest appeal to world leaders as he completes a whirlwind tour of North America, which began earlier this week with an appearance at the United Nations in New York.

-But the Ukrainian leader’s warm reception in Canada marked a stark contrast to what he experienced a day before, as he visited the US legislature in Washington, DC.
+But the Ukrainian leader’s warm reception in Canada marked a stark contrast to what he experienced a day before, when he visited the US legislature in Washington, DC.

-Zelenskyy faced a Republican Party more vocal about curtailing support for Ukraine, as the deadline to pass budget legislation looms, with just over a week remaining.
+There, Zelenskyy faced a Republican Party more vocal about curtailing support for Ukraine, as the deadline to pass budget legislation looms, with just over a week remaining.

 The Ukrainian president’s request to speak before a joint session of the US Congress was also declined, with House Republican leader Kevin McCarthy telling reporters, “We just didn’t have the time.”

-In Canada, leaders gave the Ukrainian president the rare honour of delivering a second address before Parliament.
+In Canada, however, leaders gave the Ukrainian president the rare honour of delivering a second address before Parliament.

 He had previously spoken to the legislature via video in March 2022, just weeks after Russia launched its full-scale invasion of his country.